Skip to main content

 The z-index is a value positive or negative integer, indicting which stack level the element should be placed within.
 The default stack level is 0, so using a z-index higher than 0 will place the content on top of anything below it.

 The z-index is often used with position to place content in arbitrary positions overtop of other content.
-For example, a lightbox that appears over a site's content to show an image.
+For example, a modal window that appears as a dialog box, over the site's content.

 overflow Property